parastiware/parastiware/README.md

 - 👋 Hi, I’m @parastiware
 - 👀 I’m interested in programming and problem solving.
-- 🌱 I have experience in working with programming languages C#, PHP, Java and their farameworks for backend development.
+- 🌱 I have experience in working with programming languages C#, PHP, Java ,JS and Python and their farameworks for backend development.
-- 🌱🌱 I’m currently learning mobile app devlopment with flutter.
+- 🌱🌱 I’m currently learning mobile app devlopment with flutter and android development with java.
 - 🌱🌱🌱I have very strong command of relational database on querying,stored procedure functions, triggers and jobs.
-- 🌱🌱🌱🌱I can also work with NoSQL database like mongodb and in memory store like Redis.
+- 🌱🌱🌱🌱I can also work with NoSQL database like mongodb and in memory store(cache) like Redis.
+- 🌱🌱🌱🌱🌱I can work in ASP .NET, ASP .NET Core and Node JS for web apps/APIs.
-- 🌱🌱🌱🌱🌱I am familiar with micro-service, Repository and CQRS patterns of development.
+- 🌱🌱🌱🌱🌱🌱I am familiar with micro-service, Repository and CQRS patterns of development.
 - 💞️ I’m looking to collaborate on a project than can furthur enchance my skills of software development
 - 📫 You can reach me on: